ajmal117/e-book/README.md

 # Ajmico Reads - book inventory website

-This is a book inventory website in which we can sell and purchase book or we can reads book which are free available.
+This is a book inventory website in which we can sell and purchase books or we can reads books which are free available.

 ## Features